 Here's the thing about being appreciated: most people assume it's a single phenomenon.
 You either get it or you don't.
 But the psychological reality is more layered — and more painful — than that binary allows.

 Gary Chapman's framework of love languages, originally developed for romantic relationships, has been increasingly applied to workplace and broader relational dynamics.
 The core insight is simple but devastating: people express and receive care in fundamentally different dialects.
 Words of affirmation.
 Acts of service.
 Quality time.
 Physical touch.
 Gifts.
-And when someone pours appreciation into one channel while you're listening on another, the signal doesn't just weaken — it disappears entirely.
-You can be surrounded by gratitude and still starve.

-What struck me about the person in the parking lot wasn't that they were ungrateful.
-It was that they'd spent years being grateful for the wrong things — performing satisfaction with recognition that never actually reached the part of them that was hungry.
-They didn't want the speech.
-They wanted someone to have asked, years earlier, how they were actually doing.
-They wanted someone to have noticed that they'd stopped laughing at meetings.
-They wanted presence, not performance.
+What struck me about my friend wasn't that he was ungrateful.
+It was that he'd spent years being grateful for the wrong things — performing satisfaction with recognition that never actually reached the part of him that was hungry.

 The Slow Arithmetic of Resentment